Facing our Struggles

 - transitions: a word or group of words that relate something that came before to what comes after

-Anticipatory Set:Pass out an index card to students.
-Tell them that it's their turn to be "real" just as the student volunteers were and as they just viewed with Kinetic Affect.
-Tell students NOT to put their name on this card.
-This will be an anonymous activity.
-Invite students to write on their card about a struggle that they've experienced in their own life.
-They can reflect on what their peers shared or what they heard from Kinetic Affect.
-Try not to give too much direction as students have different perceptions as to what a struggle is and that's what you want to discover.
-Let students know that the more they can be "real," the better the tools will be that they're putting in their writing toolbox.
-Give students a few minutes to reflect and complete their cards.
+Invite students to write on their card about a struggle that they’ve experienced in their own life.
+They can reflect on what they heard from Kinetic Affect and/or what was said in the class discussion.
+Try not to give too many directions as students have different perceptions as to what a struggle is and that’s what you want to discover.
+Let students know that the more they can be “real,” the better the tools will be that they’re putting in their writing toolbox.
+Give students a few minutes to reflect and respond (either by filling out an index card or sending their response via their Google doc).

 Be prepared for some of the stories to be tragic and some to be silly.
 Praise students who took the activity seriously and remind them that by doing this, they are fueling their writing.
 We write best about things that cause passion in us.
 Once you’ve read all the cards, point out that not one of us has a perfect life and we all face struggles.
 Encourage students to support each other.
 Remind them that they never know what the person next to them has been through so they should be kind to everyone.

-Once students have completed the basic story, explain that they will be turning their struggle into a memoir which will show a lesson learned or new understanding.
-Ask them to choose a small moment of the story to concentrate on for their memoir.
-For example, don't tell about going to the amusement park but write about your ride on the roller coaster.
+Once students have completed the basic story, explain that they will be turning their struggle into a (Narrative-6th grade; Memoir-7th grade; Spoken Word Poem-8th grade).
+Ask them to choose a small moment of their story to concentrate on for this writing.
+For example, don’t tell us about going to the amusement park, but write about your ride on the roller coaster.
 Small moments evoke more emotion.

 Anticipatory Set: Share the "Servant Leadership in Michigan Philanthropy" quote from Jim McHale's profile from the Our State of Generosity archives (top of handout).
 Have students work in small groups to read Jim McHale's profile online [http://ourstateofgenerosity.org/leader/james-jim-mchale/] and answer the reflection questions in the handout.
 In the whole group, ask students to identify why Battle Creek (Michigan) citizens helped escaped slaves as part of the Underground Railroad.
 What did they get by doing this?
 How do we see this at work in our community today?